Exter-N/node-re2/README.md

 ### Property: `internalSource`

 Starting 1.8.0 property `source` emulates the same property of `RegExp`, meaning that it can be used to create an identical `RE2` or `RegExp` instance.
 Sometimes, for troubleshooting purposes, a user wants to inspect a `RE2` translated source.
 It is available as a read-only property called `internalSource`.

+If you have instantiated a `RE2` with an array of patterns, you can also access the individual translated patterns through another property named `internalSources`.

 ### Unicode warning level